 My Passport has expired or is expiring.
 How can I renew it?

-You can renew by mail if your most recent passport is available to submit and it is not damaged; you received the passport within the past 15 years; you were over age 16 when it was issued; you still have the same name, or can legally document your name change.
+You can renew by mail if: Your most recent passport is available to submit and it is not damaged; you received the passport within the past 15 years; you were over age 16 when it was issued; you still have the same name, or can legally document your name change.
 If your passport has been altered or damaged, you cannot apply by mail.
-If any of the above statements do not apply to you, you must apply in person.
+You must apply in person.

 How much does a Passport cost?

 The cost of a passport varies on whether or not it's your first passport or a renewal and your age.
 Passport fees are non-refundable.

 16 and older: The passport fee is $135 (includes acceptance fee)

 Age 16: The passport fee is $105. (includes acceptance fee).

 may use this form if your previous passport: